flyingsilverfin/grakn-migrate/README.md

 * Probably cannot handle very large circular dependencies in the data (all circular relations are inserted in 1 transaction)
   * this occurs when relations are role players in other relations

+Since it all runs in a single thread for now, it is also not expected to be very performant when exporting and importing large amount of data.

 ## Export

 ```bazel run //exporter:grakn-export -- [output directory] [Grakn URI:port] [keyspace to export]```